 A very common rolled collar that lies flat on the neck and has curved edges.
 It is a small delicate collar.
 The Puritan collar is a wider version of the Peter Pan collar.

 This collar is a narrow-cut collar with squared ends at the center front of the collar dropping from a round neckline.

 A shorter version of the turtle neck collar which is a stand-up collar often made of a rib fabric.

 Ruffle Collar (Ruff)

-A gathered or pleated piece of fabric forms the ruff round the neckline.
+A gathered or pleated piece of fabric forms the ruff around the neckline.
 Sometimes called the millstone collar.
 It was popular in the Renaissance era and in the 17th and century.
-Modern versions of the ruffle collar tend to have smaller heights often of just 1 inch (2.5cm).
+Modern versions of the ruffle collar tend to have smaller heights, often just 1 inch (2.5cm).

 A flat collar based on one of the sailors’ uniforms.
 This style was made popular in the Victorian era for children.
 It is made of square panels that fold down from the neckline.

 A turned-down collar with a wide lapel.
 It gives the appearance of wrapping around like a shawl.